 6 delicious ways to cook Jerusalem Artichokes

 Not sure what to do with your leftover Jerusalem Artichokes?
-Not to worry - here’s Camille @callherchef with 6 delicious recipe ideas for you to try!
+Not to worry - here’s Camille @callherchef with 6 delicious Jerusalem artichoke recipes for you to try!

 Jerusalem artichokes are starchy tubers like potatoes and turnips, that taste slightly nutty and sweet.
 Jerusalem artichokes are also known as sunchokes.